orgua/shepherd_v2_planning/docs/30_components_debugging/lsf_level_translator_v22/README.md

 ## Alternatives

 - constraints: BiDir, Auto-sensing, one side 3v3, other side 1.7 - 5 V (nRF52)
-    - TXB ⇾ needs relativly high driving current
+    - TXB ⇾ needs relatively high driving current
     - TXS ⇾ has internal PU, but relies on VRef-Relation
     - LSF ⇾ only conducts on lowside, needs external PU
     - ICs from TI seem to always need special VRef-Relation